Most Expensive Neighborhoods in Durango: Durango, CO Luxury Living Guide

 Durango is known as a Colorado vacation destination.
 Winter brings the opportunity for skiing and other winter pursuits, while summer—when the bulk of the city's tourism occurs—appeals to those seeking the chance for hiking, biking, rafting, and other activities against the city's scenic backdrop.

 With so much to offer, why wouldn't anyone want to live in Durango?
-If you love the great outdoors but want to enjoy the luxuries of a high-end home, Durango has a number of upscale neighborhoods perfect for the discerning outdoorsman.
+If you love the great outdoors but want to enjoy the luxuries of a high-end home, Durango has a number of upscale neighborhoods perfect for the discerning outdoorsman, including these seven top choices.

 Historic Downtown Amenities